kaelzhang/gaia/README.md

 Take the project `hello` which introduced above for example.

-Since we define a `Greeter` service, we must implement the corresponding controller by ourselves.
+Since we define a `Greeter` service in `hello.proto`, we must implement the corresponding controller by ourselves.

 Service controllers should be defined in directory `/path/to/hello/controller` which can be changed with by config `controller_root`.